particle-iot/core/README.md

 **Gerber** — Complete set of Gerber files for the current version of the Core.
 Use these files to spin up and assemble your own Cores!

+**Libraries** — EAGLE libraries for the components used on the Spark Core

 **PDFs** — Includes detailed description of component placement on the Core (especially useful during assembly).
 Also includes mechanical drawings and a detailed schematic of the Core for reference and debugging.

 **Pin Mapping** — Detailed pin mapping of the Spark Core and STM32, providing information about which pins are mapped to which peripherals.